transparencyint/CGIP/documentation/hosting-deployment.md

 #### Setting up the app

 When CouchDB and the config have been set up, the next step is to create a service for the app.
 With `uberspace-setup-service CGIP node ~/CGIP/server.js` we create a new service in the `~/service/` directory which will be called `CGIP` and which will execute `node ~/CGIP/server.js` when started.

+During development we were using NodeJS versions from the `0.8.x` branch.
+To set up this node version on our Uberspace we simply need to execute:

+	echo 'export PATH=/package/host/localhost/nodejs-0.8.8/bin:$PATH' >> ~/.bash_profile
+	source ~/.bash_profile

+This will set the node binary to the correct version.
+More information about NodeJS on Uberspace can be found here: <http://uberspace.de/dokuwiki/development:nodejs>.

 The app needs some environment variables so we need to alter the service a bit: `nano ~/service/CGIP/run`.
 Simply replace the node start script with this in the service file: